Skip to content

 • Developers, new to distributed system solutions, with interest in AWS and messaging systems

-This site is a companion of my AWS Studies site where I keep summaries of AWS products and my Event-Driven Architecture book.
+This site is a companion of my Event-Driven Architecture book.

 The EDA reference architecture, as introduced in the following figure, uses the concept of event backbone, which is a messaging component supporting asynchronous communication between components